The last steps in a trust administration include:

-At the conclusion of a trust administration, trustees sometimes ask beneficiaries to acknowledge receipt of their final distribution and release the trustee of liability.
-While seeking a release is permitted under California Probate Code Section 16004.5, the release must be given voluntarily by the beneficiary.
+While trustees may request a release under California Probate Code Section 16004.5, the beneficiary’s release must be voluntary.
 This article discusses Section 16004.5 in the context of Bellows v.
 Bellows, which provides helpful guidance to trustee’s seeking a release of liability.
 (Bellows v.
 Bellows (2011) 196 Cal.App.4th 505.)

 Section 16004.5, subdivision (a) provides:

 Beverly Bellows had two sons—Fred and Donald.
-In 2003, Beverly executed the Beverly Bellows trust, which provided that upon Beverly’s death, Fred would become sole trustee and the assets would be distributed equally to Fred and to a special needs trust benefitting Donald.
+In 2003, Beverly executed the Beverly Bellows Trust, which provided that upon Beverly’s death, Fred would become sole trustee and the assets would be distributed equally to Fred and to a special needs trust for Donald.

 Donald then moved to compel compliance with the court’s prior order.
 Donald sought an order “compelling trustee Frederick Bellows to provide a full and complete accounting within ten (10) days, including sufficient documentation reflecting the activity on all sums in the original Beverly Bellows trust from June 2003 through her death in 2008 and until final distribution in November 2009” and that “a check be provided to Donald Bellows and his attorney within ten (10) days for one-half of any additions to the trust corpus not previously accounted for.”
 Fred argued that the request for a further accounting should be denied because Donald had cashed the check in full satisfaction of his claim for half the trust assets.
 The court ruled that by negotiating the check, “Don agreed to the terms under which it was tendered, that is to say that Donald agreed that it was a final distribution of all assets of the trust and that Donald thereby effected an accord and satisfaction of all obligations that Fred owed under [the trust].”